Country Music Hall of Famers in bold

 Dusty Springfield born in London, England, 1939 (died 1999).
 The legendary Rock and Roll Hall of Fame singer hit the country charts in 1962 as part of the Springfields with "Silver Threads and Golden Needles."

-Eddie Cochran died (car wreck), 1960 (was 21).
+Eddie Cochran died in Bath, England (injuries from an April 16 car wreck), 1960 (was 21).
 The rockabilly pioneer co-wrote "Summertime Blues," which Alan Jackson covered in country.

-Linda McCartney died (breast cancer), 1998 (was 56).
+Linda McCartney died in Tuscon, Arizona (breast cancer), 1998 (was 56).
 Linda and husband Sir Paul McCartney's band, Wings, hit the country charts in 1974 with "Sally G."

 Clarence "Gatemouth" Brown born in Vinton, Louisiana, 1924 (died 2005)